React Query

 Learn how to use CallApi with React Query

-This guide covers the essential patterns and best practices for using CallApi within React Query, allowing you to use CallApi's many features alongside React Query's caching and synchronization capabilities.
+This guide covers essential patterns and best practices for using CallApi with React Query, combining CallApi's features with React Query's caching and synchronization capabilities.

 Quick Start

-By default, CallApi returns errors as values in the result object instead of throwing them.
-However, React Query expects either a resolved promise with data or a rejected promise with an error.
+By default, CallApi returns errors as values in the result object instead of throwing them, which is great for explicit error handling.
+However, React Query expects query functions to either return data on success or throw an error on failure.

 import { useQuery } from "@tanstack/react-query";